The film opens at Gen Sys (pronounced "Genesis"), a genetic therapy pharmaceutical company.

 Back at home, Charles gets confused and wanders outside and into their neighbor's car.
 He attempts to drive it, but ends up damaging it.
 The neighbor (the same one who attacked Caesar) angrily pulls Charles from the car, but Charles is unable to convey his reasons properly due to his deteriorating mental condition.

 Caesar sees this from his window in the attic, and upon seeing the neighbor yelling and angrily pushing Charles, rushes out of the house.
 He attacks the neighbor, throwing him to the ground, jumping down on top of him, beating him, and finally biting off a finger.
 Charles recognizes Caesar, and yells "Caesar, no!"
-This causes Caesar to back off, and goes to Charles.
+Caesar backs off, and goes to Charles.
 The incident causes Caesar (by court order) to be taken to a primate "'sanctuary" by animal control.
 Will and Caroline walk him in, and say good bye.

 The sanctuary proves to be tough on Caesar during his first days.
-It is run by a man named John Landon (Brian Cox), with the care of the animals supervised by his short-tempered son Dodge (Tom Felton), and a timid man named Rodney (Jamie Harris).
+It is run by a man named John Landon (Brian Cox), with the care of the animals supervised by his short-tempered and abusive son Dodge (Tom Felton), and a timid man named Rodney (Jamie Harris).
 When Caesar flings his food at Dodge and laughs, the young man angrily responds by turning a firehose on him, cowering Caesar into a corner of his cage.

 The sanctuary also ships 12 apes to Gen-Sys for the testing of the newer version of ALZ 112, which is named ALZ 113.
 Will is once again in charge of the testing, and chooses a rather harried ape named Koba.
 The new subject is strapped down and given the new drug through a breathing mask.
 However, Koba struggles, and the hose comes off the machine.
 Almost everyone has had their breathing masks on, except Robert who is accidentally exposed.